Flooristics, LLC

 Share Button

 After the right amount of time, the contractor gathers the calcium chloride and weighs it again.
-Because the substance absorbs water vapor that is coming from the sub-floor, the change in weight allows contractors to figure out the amount of moisture released from the floor.
-This test measures surface emissions only and cannot indicate what kind of moisture is within the sub floor.
+Because the substance absorbs water vapor that is coming from the sub-floor, the weight change allows contractors to figure out the amount of moisture released from the floor.
+This test measures surface emissions only and cannot indicate what kind of moisture is within the subfloor.

 Filed Under: Carpet and Rugs Tagged With: calcium chloride test, moisture in sub floor, moisture in subfloor, perform calcium chloride test, what is a calcium chloride test